EduardoMontanha/eduardomontanha.github.io/tnt-automation/development/page-objects.md

 web page.
 In other words, they can only be used on the page they were made for.

-Let's declare an object that will keep all this *behaviors*:
+Let's declare an object that will keep all *behaviors* of the page:

 ```javascript
 var homepageCommands = {};